simeononsecurity/simeononsecurity.ch/content/articles/symantec-vs-mcafee-endpoint-security-showdown/index.en.md

 One user reported that they had encountered difficulties with the product's installation process, which had caused **delays in their overall security implementation**.
 They noted that the issue was eventually resolved, but that it had been a frustrating experience.

 Another user noted that they had found the product's configuration process to be somewhat complex, requiring significant time and effort to properly set up.
-However, they also reported that once the solution was properly configured, it provided **strong and reliable protection** against a wide range of threats.
+However, they also reported that once the solution was properly configured, it provided **strong and reliable protection** against many threats.

 Overall, while there may be some challenges associated with implementing and configuring McAfee Endpoint Security, many users have found it to be a highly effective solution for protecting against advanced threats.
 Whether you choose Symantec Endpoint Security or McAfee Endpoint Security, it's important to carefully evaluate your organization's needs and select a solution that provides the right balance of protection and ease of use.